sialiaaaaa/sialia-site/index.md

 ## About
 ### Myself
-I am Lucy, linguistics student and general nerd-hobby-enjoyer based in Scotland.
-With regards to the former, I specialise in semantics and am currently writing a dissertation on indexical shift; concerning the latter I play a lot of tabletop role-playing games and video games.
-I have other hobbies too.
+I am Lucy, linguistics student specialising in semantics and general doer of other things.
+I write a lot of stories and rules.
+Some of the things I've written are here!

+#### Contact
-I can be found on [Github](https://github.com/sialiaaaaa) and [LinkedIn](https://www.linkedin.com/in/lucy-winters/) and emailed directly at lucy @ this domain.
+I can be found on [GitHub](https://github.com/sialiaaaaa) and [LinkedIn](https://www.linkedin.com/in/lucy-winters/) and emailed directly at lucy @ this domain.

 ### Others
-This website's colour scheme is [Catppuccin Frappé](https://github.com/catppuccin/catppuccin/).
-The site is hosted with [The Tardis Project](https://tardisproject.uk/).
+This website's colour scheme is [Catppuccin Frappé](https://github.com/catppuccin/catppuccin/) and its preferred font is [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono) The site is hosted with [The Tardis Project](https://tardisproject.uk/).

 I recommend the works and website of [Cosmo](https://cosmo.tardis.ac/).

 ## Opera
-I write a lot of stories and rules.
-Some of the things I've written are here!

 ### Blog
+[[posts/making-overgrazed|Making a Static Site Generator]] A writeup of how I made Overgrazed (see below) and this website

 [[posts/thoughts-on-coc-7e|Thoughts on *Call of Cthulhu* 7E]] Some immediate musings on my one-shot of CoC7E.

 [[posts/fortuna-caeca-est|*Fortuna Caeca Est*]] My notes on a D&D 5E campaign that never took off, based on a pre-written adventure.